sauravraghuvanshi/azure-docs-powershell/Az/Az.Network/Set-AzFirewall.md

 ```

-In this example, Enable Fat Flow Logging is enabled on the Firewall.
+In this example, Identify Top Fat Flows is enabled on the Firewall.

 ## PARAMETERS